facebook/react-native-website/docs/_getting-started-macos-ios.md

 #### Command Line Tools

 You will also need to install the Xcode Command Line Tools.
-Open Xcode, then choose **Settings... (or Preferences ...)** from the Xcode menu.
+Open Xcode, then choose **Settings... (or Preferences...)** from the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

 ![Xcode Command Line Tools](/docs/assets/GettingStartedXcodeCommandLineTools.png)